solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_02_Introduction_to_Azure_resource_mgmt.md

 #### Infrastructure as Code

 [Infrastructure as Code (IaC)](https://learn.microsoft.com/devops/deliver/what-is-infrastructure-as-code) provides a way to describe or declare what infrastructure looks like using descriptive code.
 The infrastructure code is the desired state.
 The environment will be built when the code runs and completes.
-One of the main benefits of IaC is that it is human readable.
+One of the main benefits of IaC is that it is human-readable.
 Once the environment code is proven and tested, it can be versioned and saved into source code control.
 Developers can review the environment changes over time.

 ##### ARM templates